Digressive/Auto-Create-Exchange-Mailboxes/README.md

 ### Example

 ```
-Create-Mailboxes.ps1 -Ou "OU=NewUsers,OU=Dept,DC=contoso,DC=com" -Datab "Mail DB 2" -Rp "1-Month-Deleted-Items" -L E:\scripts -Sendto me@contoso.com -From Exch01@contoso.com -Smtp smtp.live.com -User Exch01@contoso.com -Pwd P@ssw0rd -UseSsl
+Create-Mailboxes.ps1 -Ou "OU=NewUsers,OU=Dept,DC=contoso,DC=com" -Datab "Mail DB 2" -Rp "1-Month-Deleted-Items" -L C:\scripts\logs -Sendto me@contoso.com -From Exch01@contoso.com -Smtp smtp.live.com -User Exch01@contoso.com -Pwd P@ssw0rd -UseSsl
 ```

 This will create mailboxes for users that do not already have one in the OU NewUsers and all child OUs.
 It will create the mailbox using Mail DB 2 and apply the retention policy "1-Month-Deleted-Items".
 If you do not configure a Database, the smallest database will be used.
-A log will be output to E:\scripts and e-mail using a secure connection.
+A log will be output to C:\scripts\logs and e-mail using a secure connection.
 The powershell code to get the smallest database is by Jason Sherry: https://blog.jasonsherry.net/2012/03/25/script_smallest_db/.